parkergauthier/Data-Mining-HW3/Project_Report.md

 ### Lasso

-    ## [1] 68112.35
+    ## [1] 69483.32

 ### Random Forests

-    ## [1] 49829.93
+    ## [1] 51282.15

 ### Gradient Boosted Trees

-    ## [1] 47344.05
+    ## [1] 49682.21

 Here, our gradient boosted trees model performs the best.

 #### Plotting Median House Value

-Using the original data and predictions from our random forest model we will do three projections of values onto a map of California.
-There will be a plot for actual, predicted, and residual values for median housing prices on this map.
+Using the original data and predictions from our gradient boosted trees model, we will do three projections of values onto a map of California.
+There will be a plot for actual, predicted, and residual values for median housing prices.

 ![](build_files/figure-markdown_strict/unnamed-chunk-36-1.png)